trap9/trap9.github.io/_posts/2014-09-23-apple-watch-pedestrian-navigation.md

 Well, you are a tourist abroad and you need to navigate to a point of interest?
 Well, navigation will need online connection while moving.
 Are you ready to pay a gigantic roaming charges to your mobile operator?
 May be not?

 Well, you are a visitor in a city you are not familiar with.
 Are you looking for a point of interest you know by name and not an address?
-Well, here it comes tricky you may find out that Point of interest database has a far way to google standard.
+Well, here it comes tricky part because you may find out that Point of interest database has a far way to google standard.
 So, with a luck yes it will fit but it will often fail.

 ### And the winner is ...